Mukuni Maternity Clinic

 Jane officially opening the maternity clinic at Mukuni Village

-The clinic has an ante-natal room, a nurses’ station, delivery room, showers and toilets making a vast improvement on the tiny two-bedded room at the existing Mukuni health centre.
+The clinic has an ante-natal room, a nurses’ station, delivery room, showers and toilets making a vast improvement on the tiny two-bedded room at the existing Mukuni Health Centre.